nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk2.rst

 This node works primarily with Quads and Tris; if you ask it to work with NGons (N > 4), it can produce weird resuls.

+As an option, the node can process NGons (and Quads / Tris, optionally) in so called "Frame / Fan" mode.
+In this mode, each face of recipient mesh is inset by some amount, so it is replaced with a number of either Quads or Tris.
+Each of such faces is then processed as usual.

-One can pass recipient object through **Inset Special** node to achieve results similar to Tissue's "Fan" or "Frame" modes.
+Or one can pass recipient object through **Inset Special** node to achieve results similar to Tissue's "Fan" or "Frame" modes.

 In many cases it is good idea to pass the output of this node through **Remove